george-hawkins/basic-gfm-jekyll/redcarpet-extensions.md

         <span class="pl-s">var</span>
 ```

-The `<span>` tag classes seen in the GitHub generated output are the ones supported by [github-markdown-css](https://github.com/sindresorhus/github-markdown-css).
+The `<span>` classes seen in the GitHub generated output are the ones supported by [github-markdown-css](https://github.com/sindresorhus/github-markdown-css).

 For the ones seen in the Pygments output from Jekyll you have to generate a `.css` file like so: